EViasValdez/EViasValdez/README.md

 - Specialized on HTML, CSS, JS, Java, C# / .NET, PHP, SQL and JQuery.
 - The tools i use the most Visual Studio Code and NetBeans.
 - Other tools include XAMPP (for phpMyAdmin and Apache) and Postman.
-- Spanish most of the time, english sometimes.
 ## ██►██▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄██◄██

 <!---